ahamedyaserarafath/terraform_prometheus/README.md

 # Pre-requisites
 Before we get started installing the Prometheus stack on AWS.
-*Ensure you install the latest version of [terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) *Create the IAM access in AWS to provision the ec2 instance,vpc,subnet,internet gateway,security group,iam.
+* Ensure you install the latest version of [terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) is installed
+* Create the IAM access in AWS to provision the ec2 instance,vpc,subnet,internet gateway,security group,iam.

 # Installation and configuration
 Clone the project locally to your Docker host.